innocenzi/innocenzi.dev/content/articles/managing-files-using-laravels-scoped-driver.md

 - We use `FILESYSTEM_DISK` as the underlying disk in our scoped disks

-Since `default` no longer use it, we can use the `FILESYSTEM_DISK` environment variable to configure the base disk for all our scoped disks.
+Since `default` no longer uses it, we can use the `FILESYSTEM_DISK` environment variable to configure the base disk for all our scoped disks.
 For instance, you can set it to `local` in development and `s3` in production and the disks will use it.

 - We use a `Disk` class to reference the disks' names